kaushik-bhowmik/Bike-rider-prediction/README.md

 # Bike-rider-prediction
+Abstract: Deep learning models can be trained for better utilization of resources/ maximizing the business profits like they can used for managing demands, prediction of events like weather forecast.
-Using the bike riders dataset, predicting the number of bike riders of any random day.
+In this project, I have used the bike riders dataset and used deep learning model for predicting the number of bike riders of any random day.

 The pipeline for this project:
 1. Load and preprocess the dataset.